dd482IT/THM-Writeups/README.md

 # Nmap Switches
 ### A partial completeion of a SYN/ACK/SYNACK handshake.
-AKA a half-open scan, just enough to see if a port is open.
+AKA a half-open scan, Stealth Scan, just enough to see if a port is open.
 1. -sS (Syn Scan)
 ### Sends a UDP packet that is empty (no payload) unless protocol specific.
 States include open, open | filtered, closed, filtered.
 ### Open means there was a response (unusual), open | filtered means no response after retries, closed means ICMP port unreachable and filtered means